 Each unit will have assignments covering the content of the syllabus.
 Students will have to complete diagnostic practical tasks, analyse their results and suggest recommendations.

-You will need to have successfully completed level 2 qualification in Light Vehicle Maintenance and Repair as well as Maths and English at Grade C.
+You will need to have successfully completed a Level 2 qualification in Light Vehicle Maintenance and Repair Diploma as well as Maths and English at Grade C and above or equivalent.

 This qualification can lead you directly into the motor industry.
 It forms the knowledge component of the apprenticeship framework.
-Once you are employed, you'll be encouraged to complete further qualifications.
+Once you are employed, you will be encouraged to complete further qualifications.